jamieconnolly/pyenv-virtualenv-ext/README.md

 [![build-status-image]][travis-ci]
 [![license-image]][license]

-pyenv-virtualenv-ext is a [pyenv] plugin that hooks into `pyenv version-name` and `pyenv-version-origin` to make itself transparently aware of the virtual environment specified inside a `.python-venv` file.
+pyenv-virtualenv-ext is a [pyenv] plugin that hooks into `pyenv which` to make itself transparently aware of the virtual environment specified inside a `.python-venv` file.

 This means you don't have to add `eval "$(pyenv virtualenv-init -)"` to your profile, or manually activate the virtual environment.